YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    from the Real Name, Comment and Email Address in this form:
    "Heinrich Heine (Der Dichter) <heinrichh@duesseldorf.de>"

-   Real name: Helen Keymaster
+   Real name: Mary Keymaster
-   Email address: helen.keymaster@gt.m
+   Email address: mary.keymaster@yottadb
-   Comment: Demo for GT.M Workshop
+   Comment: Demo for Acculturation
-   You selected this USER-ID: "Helen Keymaster (Demo for GT.M Workshop) <helen.keymaster@gt.m>"
+   You selected this USER-ID: "Mary Keymaster (Demo for Acculturation) <mary.keymaster@yottadb>"

    Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
    You need a Passphrase to protect your secret key.